Günther Niethammer

 Günther Theodor Niethammer (28 September 1908 Waldheim – 14 January 1974, Kottenforst) was a German ornithologist who served during the Second World War with the Nazi Waffen-SS at various places including the Auschwitz concentration camp where he conducted studies on birds.
+He was the author of a three-volume work on the birds of Germany, Handbuch der Deutschen Vogelkunde.

 Life and work

 Niethammer was born in Waldheim, the eighth son of Konrad Niethammer, a paper manufacturer (owner of Kübler & Niethammer paper mills) and politician.
-After studying zoology at Tübingen in 1927 he moved to Leipzig in 1929 and then worked on the anatomy of the avian crop under J. Meisenheimer.
+After studying zoology at the University of Tübingen in 1927 he moved to Leipzig in 1929 and then worked on the anatomy of the avian crop under J. Meisenheimer.
 Through Hans Kummerlöwe, also in Leipzig, he met Erwin Stresemann who gave him the task of compiling the Handbuch der Deutschen Vogelkunde.
 The publication of the first volume led to a position as a curator at the Museum Koenig in Bonn from 1937 and he continued to work on the remaining two volumes, the last published in 1942.
 In 1937, Niethammer joined the Nazi party (Number 5613683) and in early 1940 he volunteered with the Luftwaffe as he had a flying license.
 Due to his age, he was rejected and he then tried to join the Wehrmacht which also refused to admit him.
 He then joined the armed unit, Waffen-SS, in May 1940.
 He was posted to Oranienburg and shortly after to Auschwitz concentration camp where he was posted at gate G as a part of the security team.
 Opposite gate G was a gravel pit where prisoners were routinely killed.
 He made a request to the camp commander Rudolf Höss for alternate duty and towards March 1941 he was given "special ornithological duty" nearby and Niethammer published on the birdlife of the Auschwitz area.
 There were many fishponds around the area which had dykes that were made of ash from burned prisoners.
 Niethammer hunted ducks nearby which were shared with Höss and son Klaus.
-A prisoner named Grembocki helped in preparation of specimens.
+A prisoner named Jan Grębocki (born 1908) helped in the preparation of bird specimens.
+Grębocki (prisoner number 136) had been a forester and hunter and was treated better because of being Niethammer's assistant.
+He survived Auschwitz but after Niethammer's exit, he was sent to Neuengamme and likely drowned aboard a ship that was sunk by Allied aerial bombing off Lübeck on 3 May 1945.